cernbox/file-picker-docs/content/_index.md

 Welcome to the File-picker docs.

-## What does the File-picker does?
+## What does the File-picker do?

-The CERNBox File-picker provides a way to integrate the cloud storage into other applications.
+The CERNBox File-picker provides a way to integrate a cloud storage into other applications.

 It can be embedded in a web, and will show a file browser which allows the users